cyprus327/Fraglib/Tutorial.md

 }
 ```

-## SetClear Tutorial
+## DrawClear Tutorial

 There are two main methods of drawing things in computer graphics, [immediate](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) and [retained](https://en.wikipedia.org/wiki/Retained_mode).
 Fraglib uses a mixture of both of these methods, allowing you more control.

 Here's an example that demonstrates what this means.

-Start with the standard SetClear mode setup.
+Start with the standard DrawClear mode setup.
 ```csharp
 using Fraglib;